rondymesquita/rondymesquita-blog-hugo/rondymesquita.github.io/content/post/how-to-create-a-ci-environment-using-docker.md

 ### What will Drone do?

-1. Drone will create a docker container based on the image informed on **.drone.yml** file as you specified.
+1. Drone will create a docker container based on the image informed on **.drone.yml**.
 2. Drone will **clone** the code from Gogs to inside that container.
 3. Drone will execute the **commands** in order as they were informed on the **.drone.yml** file.

 #### Note
 > You should noticed that I used **ci** as the name of the remote.
-Named remote enable you to use multiples remotes for the same repository.
+Named remote enables you to use multiples remotes for the same repository.
 So, you can use this approach on a existing project without impact, paying attention only for where you are pushing it.

 ### Shared Volumes and Reporting